matter-labs/zksync-web-era-docs/docs/dev/concepts.md

 - `Processed`.
 The transaction is proceesed by the server and is confirmed to be included in the next block.
 - `Committed`.
 The transaction state diffs were published on Ethereum.
 - `Finalized`.
-The SNARK validity has been submitted.
+The SNARK validity proof has been submitted and verified by the smart contract.
 After this step, the transaction is considered to be final.
-Please note that since zkSync is layer 2 over Ethereum, you should also wait until the finalization transaction becomes final on Ethereum as well.
+Please note that since zkSync is a layer 2 over Ethereum, so you should also wait until the verification transaction becomes final on Ethereum as well.

 At the moment, when a user sends a transaction, zkSync waits for the entire block to be filled, meaning finality time may take longer depending on the volume of transactions being submitted via zkSync.
 As thoroughput increases, the finality time will subsequently decrease.
-So the typical time for a transaction to go from `Processed` to `Finalized` is a couple of hours.
+The typical time for a transaction to go from `Processed` to `Finalized` is a couple of hours.

-Please note, that for developer convenience, we will usually treat the `Processed` and `Committed` states as a single stage since they have no different from the UX/DexEx standpoints.
+Please note, that for developer convenience, we will usually treat the `Processed` and `Committed` states as a single stage since they have no difference from the UX/DexEx standpoints.

 ## What are operators?